 Umoja Orphanage Kenya offers a real alternative to child abandonment.
 Through a holistic care approach, we give children a second chance at life and help break the cycle of poverty.
-On 15 acres of fertile land in Ukunda, we are building a children's village to accommodate individual family style homes and a small school.
-We are on the road to self-sustainable by sourcing our own food from fruit and vegetable gardens, chicken and dairy farms.
+On 15 acres of fertile land in Ukunda, we are building a children's village to accommodate individual family style homes.
+We are on the road to self-sustainability by sourcing our own food from our fruit and vegetable gardens, chicken, goat, sheep and dairy farm.
 Donate to Umoja today and help orphaned and vulnerable children reach their full potential.